TrongLe50/SQL-Examples/README.md

 **Demonstration of SQL statements**

 **AnimeTables.sql:**
-*Creating multiple tables and adding values to the tables*
+*Creating multiple tables and adding values to the tables.
+Analysis using:*
-- Analysis using:
 - JOINS
 - GROUP BY
 - ORDER BY
 - subquerys

 **CreatingMultipleTables.sql:**
 - CREATE